-If you listen very, very closely, you’ll be able to hear the throaty V12 roar of some of the world’s best supercars — even as they fly beneath your radar.
+If you listen very, very closely, you might hear the throaty V12 roars of some of the world’s best supercars — as they fly unassumingly and discreetly under your radar.

-While the established giants of Ferrari, Lamborghini and Porsche pander to shareholders and mass appeal manufacturing, the new wave of sensational supercars are being build in garages and small-batch factories around the world.
+While the established giants of Ferrari, Lamborghini, Aston Martin and Porsche pander to shareholders and mass appeal manufacturing, the new wave of sensational supercars are being build in garages and small-batch factories around the world.
 Without restrictions, they are pushing boundaries and shifting expectations — and firing up racers unlike any we’ve ever seen…

 Spyker Cars are stylish and tenacious